• Skip to primary navigation

 Coffee – For the eggless chocolate mousse, you need a strong instant coffee powder.
 If coffee steeping is too much for you, use brewed coffee as we did for Vietnamese coffee or espresso coffee.

-Sugar – The caster sugar or powdered white sugar is the best to combine with the cream while whipping it.
+Sugar – Caster sugar or powdered white sugar is the best to combine with the cream while whipping it.
 Granulated sugar will not dissolve in the cream.
-Hence, avoid using any kind of granulated sugar.
+Hence, avoid using granulated sugar.

 Water – To steep the instant coffee powder.
 Skip it if using espresso or filter coffee decoction.